shawngraham/simple-vault/00_getting-started.md

 ## Explore how things connect
 - periodically, explore and re-read your notes with an eye to creating links between them.
 Type `[[` and `]]` to find connections between your notes, and to interlink them (you can also highlight a word, and then type the square brackets).
 As you type, Obsidian searches through your notes to find notes by title or content.
 (NB: one square bracket `[like this]` is the first part of making an _external_ link in your note, `[like this](https://example.com)`).

+-**YOU CAN MAKE LINKS TO THINGS THAT DON'T EXIST** This is a key idea.
+As you make a note, you can wrap a word, a phrase, with `[[` and `]]` _and obsidian will create a new note with that word/phrase as the title_.
+You can let your ideas generate their own connections.
+You can go back through old notes, and make links to things that should exist.
+And when you start to make links, Obsidian will also suggest (simple word matching) other notes with similar titles.
+On the right hand side of the interface, you can also open up a panel of backlinks and forelinks to the active note; for more on how this feature enables you to link your thoughts, maybe [start with this thread on the forums](https://forum.obsidian.md/t/understanding-obsidian-features-backlinks/65/2)

 ## Organize if you want but you don't have to
 - You **can** create folders to file your materials, but you don't have to.
 You **might** create a folder called 'inbox' for when you've started a note or idea that you want to come back to mull over, and whatever other folders you want to store the various notes you've created.